 Citroen C3 review

-On the face of it, the C3 offers what you'd expect of a modern supermini.
-It's decent to look at, has a varied and economical engine range, and offers plenty of space.
-But it's nearly five years old now and feels it, lagging behind the class best in terms of handling, tech and cabin quality, and isn't particularly cheap to make up for that.
+In essence the C3 does most of what you'd want a modern supermini to do.
+It looks decent enough, has a varied and economical engine range, and offers plenty of space.
+But it's five years old now and feels it, lagging behind the class best in terms of handling, tech and cabin quality, and isn't particularly cheap to make up for that.

-The latest Citroen C3, facelifted in 2013, is also available with decent choice of engines.
+The C3, given a light facelift in 2013, is also available with decent choice of engines.
 Three-cylinder 1.0-litre and 1.2-litre petrol units give a moderate turn of pace, and are supplemented by an auto-only 1.6-litre four-cylinder petrol.
 Then you have the 1.4 and 1.6-litre HDi diesels, giving great torque and economy but pushing the price up.